hyperledger/indy-hipe/text/wallets/README.md

 ##### Not A Cryptocurrency Wallet

-The cryptocurrency community has popularized the term "wallet"--and because identity wallets share both high-tech crypto and a need to store secrets with crypto wallets, it is tempting to equate these two concepts.
+The cryptocurrency community has popularized the term "wallet"--and because identity wallets share with crypto wallets both high-tech crypto and a need to store secrets, it is tempting to equate these two concepts.
 However, an identity wallet can hold more than just cryptocurrency keys, just as a physical wallet can hold more than paper currency.
 Also, identity wallets may need to manage hundreds of millions of relationships (in the case of large organizations),